(A little bit) about Carriacou

 (click to enlarge)

-NOAA Caribbean Satellite GOES-8 The Weather Today
+Caribbean Satellite Map The Weather Today incl.

 for more on boat building on Carriacou click here